Cathiravelu Ponnambalam

-C. Ponnambalam (Cathiravelu Ponnambalam) was the First Mayor of Jaffna.
+Cathiravelu Ponnambalam (Cathiravelu Ponnambalam) was the 2nd Mayor of Jaffna.

 Biography

 Ponnambalam hailed from a distinguished Tamil family from Jaffna.
 His father Arumugam Cathiravelu was a Magistrate and District Judge.
 His own brother Cathiravelu Sittampalam was the first Cabinet Minister of Posts and Telecommunications in the independent Sri Lanka.
-His uncle Arumugam Canagaratnam was the Chairman of the first Urban Council of Jaffna and built and founded Canagaratnam Maha Vidyalayam.
+His uncle Arumugam Canagaratnam was the chairman of the first Urban Council of Jaffna and built and founded Canagaratnam Maha Vidyalayam.
 Ponnambalam's grand uncle Viswanather Casipillai was a Crown Proctor and co-founder of the Jaffna Hindu College.
-His brother-in-law C. Casipillai was the Third Mayor of Jaffna.